nemoarchive/documentation/submit_data.md

 k - Allow for resumable data transmission in case an interruption occurs. m - Allows for the user to set a minimum upload/download sped that aspera should attempt to stay at or above for the duration of the transfer.
 A speed in Megabits must be provided with this flag.
 Q - Turns adaptive rate on.
 Adaptive rate controls the speed of aspera with a goal of not dominating the bandwidth available.
 Very useful on busy networks that may have other transfers ongoing.
 T - Turns encryption off.
-Turning encryption off will allow for a maximum throughput transfer but should not be provided if data being uploaded is sensitive.
+Turning encryption off will allow for a maximum throughput transfer but should not be used if data being uploaded is sensitive.
 ```

 In the following example, `my_data.tar.gz` is being transferred to NeMO,